India set to make PDS location independent: NITI Aayog CEO

 Our structural reforms in taxation, FDI regime, and insolvency and bankruptcy have contributed to this improvement, he said.

-Emphasising that 21st century challenges need 21st century solutions, Kant said the role of innovation is critical in designing solutions for SDG acceleration and building back better.
-Today, India is home to the third largest start-up ecosystem in the world, with the third largest number of unicorns.
+Emphasising that 21st-century challenges need 21st-century solutions, Kant said the role of innovation is critical in designing solutions for SDG acceleration and building back better.
+Today, India is home to the third-largest start-up ecosystem in the world, with the third-largest number of unicorns.

 We firmly believe that these disruptions in the innovation and entrepreneurial ecosystem will accelerate our pace of achieving the SDGs, he said.